What is the influence of the Full Moon?

 What to do on a full Moon night?

-How long does the full Moon last?
+How long does a full Moon last?

-Why the Moon is not always full?
+Why isn't the Moon always full?

 How long do the effects of a full Moon last?